 Our world is facing a very serious challenge with the spread of the coronavirus, but there is hope on the horizon.

 Businesses have been greatly impacted as the economy has taken a hit because of COVID-19.
-Grocery stores have been left with empty shelves while restaurants are like ghost towns.
+Early on, grocery stores were left with empty shelves while restaurants were like ghost towns.

 As a business owner, you’re likely looking for ways to survive the wave that has Americans shifting their budgets.

 “That would be a mistake and a complete waste of the time and resources you’ve already poured into your business to gain traction in a crowded online marketplace.
-You would lose ground to your competitors and put your business in a position to fail in the second half of 2020 when — by all indications — we will have moved past this unfortunate coronavirus outbreak.”
+You would lose ground to your competitors and put your business in a position to fail in the second half of 2020.”

 History Shows If You Cut Less During Down Times You’ll Gain More in Better Times

 Historically, businesses that have chosen a more progressive strategy of refocusing spending during a recession have outperformed businesses that made sweeping cuts, according to studies that analyzed recent recessions outlined in a blog post Thursday by CXL.com.

 One study that focused on what happened during a recession affected a company’s performance after the recession.
 The study found that “successful leaders, trading lower short-term profitability for long-term gain, refocused rather than cut spending.”

 A Harvard Business Review study of 4,700 public companies analyzed three years before, during and after recessions.
 The study identified the percentage of companies that outperformed their rivals: 21 percent for businesses that opted for a prevention focus (more cost-cutting) and 37 percent for a more progressive focus.
 The study found that “firms that cut costs faster and deeper than rivals don’t necessarily flourish.
 They have the lowest profitability (21 percent) of pulling ahead of the competition when times get better.”